gctools-outilsgc/aurora-website/src/docs/en/component/typography.md

 <codeblock html='
     <p style="border-left-width: 4px; border-left-style: solid; border-left-color: #0ba7b4; padding-left: 8px; font-size: 1.25em; line-height: 200%;"> " What an awesome pull quote! "</p>
 ' react=''></codeblock>

-Pull Quotes are used to indicate key phrases from the content displayed on the page \(i.e. in articles or blogs\).
-Pull quotes are integrated into paragraphs.

-Pull quotes are indented by 50px with a vertical line in the application's secondary colour.
-The line is 4px wide.
-Padding between the line and the text is 8px.
-The text is displayed using Nunito Sans Regular at 1.25 em,  with a line height of 200%.

-See [_Colour_](colour.md) for more information on choosing accessible colours for your pull quote lines.

 ## Lists